Populate a 2-D list with numbers from 1 to n2 def makeSquare ( n ): # Print the magic square in a neat format where the numbers # are right justified def printSquare ( magicSquare ): # Check if a list is a magic square and print def checkSquare ( magicSquare ): # Generate all 3x3 magic squares def p

 The file that you will be turning in will be called MagicSquare.py.
 The file will have a header of the following form:

 Use the turnin program to submit your MagicSquare.py file.
-We should receive your work by 11 PM on Wednesday, 19 March 2014.
+The proctor should receive your work by 11 PM on Friday, 01 March 2013.
 We will be looking for clean logic and good documentation.
 There will be substantial penalties if you do not adhere to the guidelines.
-The student assistant in charge of this assignment is Devin Sandhu (email@example.com).